 1. General.
-ATLAS Accountancy Tax Legal & Advisory Services (“ATLAS”) is a partnership in accordance with Aruba law between limited liability companies, with registered office in Aruba.
+ATLAS Accountancy Tax Legal & Advisory Services (“ATLAS”) is a partnership in accordance with Aruba law between limited liability companies, with registered office in Aruba and registered at the Commercial Register of the Aruba Chamber of Commerce.
 The person who is a direct or indirect shareholder and/or director of a limited liability company that is a partner in ATLAS and who performs professional activities for the benefit of ATLAS can be referred to by or on account of ATLAS as a “partner”, such in accordance with generally accepted professional practice.
 During the performance of his professional activities the person referred to as such exclusively acts at the expense and risk of ATLAS.
 These general terms and conditions are applicable to all legal relationships between the parties, unless expressly determined otherwise by ATLAS in writing.

 2. Conclusion of the engagement.
 The engagement will become effective when the proposal or engagement letter signed by ATLAS and the party that issues an assignment (“Client”) has been received by ATLAS or alternatively at the moment ATLAS has started the performance of activities for Client at the (oral) request of Client.
 The proposal or engagement letter is based on the information supplied to ATLAS by Client at the time of the same.
 The parties are free to demonstrate that the engagement has been concluded in a different manner.
 Client alone shall bear the responsibility for determining the scope of the engagement.